ChaimaChekhaba/SearchEngine/README.md

 # Information Research with Pylucene

-A simple search system with Pylucene.
+A simple search engine with Pylucene.